barumau/pandunia/english/abc.md

     c  j  x        y
     k  g  h

 Most consonants are pronounced same as in English.
-So the pronunciation of **b, d, f, h, j, k, l, m, n, p, t, w, z** is familiar and easy.
+So the pronunciation of **b, d, f, h, j, k, l, m, n, p, t, w, y, z** is familiar and easy.

 The following consonants are pronounced differently in Pandunia than in English.